-Pancef may be administered in the presence of impaired renal function.
-Normal dose and schedule may be given in patients with creatinine clearances of 20 ml/min or greater.
+Pancef may be administered also in the presence of impaired renal function.
+Normal doses and method of administration can be applied in patients with creatinine clearances of 20 ml/min or greater.
 In patients whose creatinine clearance is less than 20 ml/min, it is recommended that a dose of 200 mg once daily should not be exceeded.
-The dose and regimen for patients who are maintained on chronic ambulatory peritoneal dialysis or haemodialysis should follow the same recommendation as that for patients with creatinine clearances lower than 20 ml/min.
+The dose and regimen for patients who are maintained on chronic ambulatory peritoneal dialysis or haemodialysis should follow the same recommendation as that for patients with creatinine clearances of less than 20 ml/min.